-This statement provides information about the investment strategy adopted by the Trustees for the Scheme.
-This statement meets the requirements of legislation1.
+This statement provides information about the investment strategy adopted by the Trustee for the Scheme.
+This statement meets the requirements of legislation, as well as the expectations set out in the General Code of Practice.

-Throughout the statement, wording in blue represents actions that will be taken by the Trustees in connection with the Scheme's investment arrangements.
+Throughout the statement, wording in blue represents actions that will be taken by the Trustee in connection with the Scheme's investment arrangements.

-1 Consideration has been given to:
+Consideration has been given to:

-[•] the Pensions Act 1995
+• the Pensions Act 1995

-[•] the Occupational Pensions (Investment) Regulations 2005
+• the Occupational Pensions (Investment) Regulations 2005

-[•] the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018
+• the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018

-[•] the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019.
+• the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019.